z5259552/infs2605/README.md

 ## What is this?
 This is a starter kit for INFS2605 students.
 It will set you up to develop JavaFX applications on the Java 11 platform using NetBeans 12, OpenJDK 11 and OpenJFX 11.

+UNSW students taking INFS2605 should feel free to base their program off this codebase.

 ## System Requirements
 For macOS:
-- macOS **10.14 Mojave** or **macOS 10.15 Catalina** (using 10.14 Mojave if you need to maintain backwards compatibility with other 32-bit software that you need installed on your computer).
-- **These instructions have _not_ been tested with macOS 11 Big Sur.**
+- macOS **10.15 Catalina** or **macOS 10.15 Big Sur**, on an Intel processor.
+I have not tested these instructions on Apple Silicon (M1).
 - Older versions of macOS might not work properly.
-If your computer does not support at least macOS 10.14 Mojave, it may be too old to run the required sofware anyway.
+If your computer does not support at least macOS 10.15 Catalina, it may be too old to run the required software anyway.
 - It is always best practice to keep your computer updated with the latest updates from Apple.
 This is important not only for compatibility with new software, but also to receive security patches.

 For Windows: